howard8888/workspace/README.md

 A: On the source binding in an adjacency list: each edge is `{to, label, meta}`.

 Q: Do we dedupe edges?
-A: The design allows multiple edges; the UI warns if you add an identical labeled edge so you can skip duplicates.
+A: The design allows multiple edges, the UI warns if you add an identical labeled edge so you can skip duplicates.

 Q: What labels should I use?
-A: `"then"` for episode flow; you can add others like `approach`, `search`, `latch`, `suckle` to clarify intent.
+A: `"then"` for episode flow,  you can add others like `approach`, `search`, `latch`, `suckle` to clarify intent.

 Q: How does NOW behave?
 A: It’s a named binding used as the plan start and orientation point in the runner and visualizations.